cpp-tour/cpp-tour/CONTRIBUTING.md

 that your pull request is accepted.

+# Branch Policy

+The `master` branch is stable at all times, and will only be updated for new releases or bugfixes.
+This branch will be deployed on cpp-tour.com.

+The `dev` branch is the main development branch, **all pull-requests should be submitted to `dev`.** It might be unstable at times.

+The `gh-pages` branch is the deployed website, and will be automatically updated by pushing to `master`.
+It should not be touched manually, all changes pushed will be overriden on the next automatic deployment.

+Any other branch is likely a working branch, and might contain incomplete changes.
+Do not attempt to deploy, or file any pull-request against them.

 # Code Style

 The project uses `clang-format` to produce a reproducible and consistent style